izenynn/ft_containers/README.md

 Re-implementation of some c++ containers.

-- Status: finished
+- Status: 125%
-- Result: pending
+- Result: finished
 - Observations: the standard used is `c++98`, `map` and `set` use a red-black tree.

 ## Containers